Ericsson/ecchronos/docs/METRICS.md

 For list of available driver metrics, refer to sections `session-level metrics and node-level metrics` in [datastax reference configuration](https://docs.datastax.com/en/developer/java-driver/4.14/manual/core/configuration/reference/)

+## Spring Boot metrics

+Spring Boot metrics are provided as well.
+The metrics are exposed in the same way as ecChronos metrics and can be excluded in the same way as ecChronos metrics.

+For supported Spring Boot metrics, refer to section `Supported Metrics and Meters` in [Spring Boot documentation](https://docs.spring.io/spring-boot/docs/2.7.5/reference/html/actuator.html#actuator.metrics.supported)

 ## Reporting formats

 Metrics are exposed in several ways,